 How should you look after your shoes?

 - Leave to air dry.

 - Remove dry mud with a stiff brush.

-– For stains clean with a brush and a little warm water
+- Clean marks using a brush and some warm water

 - Leave to dry

-– Spray with a re-waterproofing agent to restore the water-repellent properties of the upper.
+- Spray with a re-waterproofing product to restore the water-resistance to the upper.